NiklasKiefer/data_warehouse/multidimensional_schema.md

 # Multidimensional schema
 This file contains the database schema for the sales data warehouse.
 It consists of two fact tables for order management and inventory management.
+Here follows a short description of the different chapters of this file:
+- **Model definition**: Initial definition of the tables the warehouse will contain
+- **Planned folder structure**: Folder structure of the data warehouse, containing all tables that the warehouse will consist of
+- **Table column definitoins**: Initial definition of each table of the warehouse. does not contain datatypes, they will be chosen during implementation

+*Additional Notes*
+- maybe implement Junk dimension if there is enough time to do so

 ## Model definition